conan-io/docs/reference/commands/list.rst

 ``name/version@user/channel#rrev:pkgid#prev``

-This pattern supports using ``*`` as wildcard as well as ``#latest`` to specify the latest revision (though that might not be necessaryin most cases, by default Conan will be listing the latest revisions).
+This pattern supports using ``*`` as wildcard as well as ``#latest`` to specify the latest revision (though that might not be necessary in most cases, by default Conan will be listing the latest revisions).

 Using it you can list: